Phone (208) 459-1627 Ext. 124

 (208) 459-1627 Ext.
 146

-Nicole brings 16 years of experience in communications and fundraising and an enthusiasm for Adventist education.
+Nicole brings 20 years of experience in communications and fundraising and an enthusiasm for Adventist education.
 Nicole grew up in Southern Idaho and graduated from Walla Walla University in 1999.
 Since then, she has worked in radio, publishing and education.
-She has a master’s in public relations from Webster University.
+She has a masters in public relations from Webster University.
 She has also served on the board of the Society of Adventist Communicators.
-Nicole is currently an adjunct instructor in communications at Carrington College as well.
+Nicole is currently an adjunct instructor in communications at Carrington College and College of Western Idaho as well.
 Her hobbies are horse-back riding, travel and being in the great outdoors.
 Nicole is married to Stephen who is a math teacher for Vallivue School District and they have two sons together: Joshua and Seth.
-Nicole officially joined the Gem State Adventist Academy family on September 1, 2017.
+Nicole has been a part of the GSAA family since 2017.

 KAREN DAVIES, B.S.